Variation of the disk thickness across ice bands: A method to determine ice abundances in highly inclined protoplanetary disks: Results

-In more details, the method consists of building a model for which the disk thickness, and thus the opacities, is in agreement with the observed thickness and then considering the ice abundance as the only tunable parameter.
-The method is not restricted only to edge-on disks, but can also be applied to less inclined disks such as those seen at grazing angle, as long as the geometry allows both scattering nebulae to be observed.
+In more details, the method consists of building a model for which the disk thickness, and thus the opacities, is in agreement with the observed thickness and then considering the ice abundance as the only tunable parameter to match the observed bump height.
+The method is not restricted to edge-on disks, but can also be applied to less inclined disks such as those seen at grazing angle, as long as the geometry allows both scattering nebulae to be observed.
 For instance, we applied the same method in our model with a grazing-angle inclination and the same trend is observed.

 Thanks to the measure of the disk thickness in highly inclined disks, it will thus be possible to determine the abundance of ice by fitting specific disk models.
-The only caveat is that, in order to obtain reliable measurements at all wavelengths, the distance between the two nebulae must be visible, which requires the disk not to be too thin.
+The only caveat is that, in order to obtain reliable measurements at all wavelengths, the distance between the two nebulae must be visible, which requires the disk surfaces to be well-separated.
 This limitation is well exemplified by the case of Oph\,163131.
 As our models demonstrated, this method is not affected by the saturation problem inherent to spectroscopic studies, and it thus promises to be more robust and broadly applicable.